 After reviewing the conceptual background and theoretical literature and concluding missing pieces in currently available academic results, research questions are formulated in accordance to the research purpose with the intent to scientifically improve examined areas.
 Table 2. presents the research questions of this dissertation.

-RQ1: How industry influences implementation of knowledge management?
-RQ1a: Are there any industrial differences with regards to technological intensity of products and processes?
-RQ1b: Are there any industrial differences with regards to knowledge management strategy?
-RQ1c: Are there any industrial differences with regards to knowledge management project?
-RQ1d: Are there any industrial differences with regards to impediments due to missing knowledge management?
-RQ2: How sectoral and ownership-related differences affect implementation of permitted knowledge management technologies?
-RQ3: Does the COVID-19 pandemic increased usage of emerging technologies?
-RQ4: How strategic knowledge management influences information gathering by employees?
-RQ4a: How strategic knowledge management affects what information source employees turn to the most?
-RQ4b: How strategic knowledge management affects implementation of emerging technologies?
-RQ5: How do emerging technologies in use affect knowledge management?
-RQ5a: How do emerging technologies in use affect integration of knowledge management strategy and projects?
-RQ5b: How do emerging technologies in use affect level of technological intensity?
-RQ5c: How do emerging technologies in use affect different dimensions of information sources?
-RQ6: Which factors affect the volume of emerging technologies in use?
+RQ1: How different sectors approach and integrate knowledge management in the context of their technological capabilities and operational processes?
+RQ1a: Are there any sectoral differences with regards to technological intensity of products and processes?
+RQ1b: Are there any sectoral differences with regards to knowledge management strategy integration?
+RQ1c: Are there any sectoral differences with regards to knowledge management project?
+RQ1d: Are there any sectoral differences in the impediments faced during integration of knowledge management?
+RQ2: How is the relationship between sectoral and ownership-related differences and the implementation of permitted knowledge management technologies?
+RQ3: How is the relationship between knowledge management strategies and information gathering by employees?
+RQ3a: Is there a relationship between knowledge management strategies and information sources of employees?
+RQ3b: Is there a relationship between knowledge management strategies and the implementation of emerging technologies?
+RQ4: How is the relationship between emerging technologies in use and knowledge management?
+RQ4a: Is there a relationship between the volume of emerging technologies used by organisations and the level of implementation of their knowledge management strategies and projects?
+RQ4b: Is there a relationship between the volume of emerging technologies used by organisations and technological intensity of their products and services, as well as corporate operational processes?
+RQ4c: Is there a relationship between the volume of emerging technologies used by organisations and information-seeking sources of their employees?
+RQ5: Which characteristics (company size, income, knowledge management project & strategy, technological intensity of products and processes) influence the adoption of emerging technologies in organisations?